wp-plugins/assetsminify/readme.txt

 Donate link:
 Tags: assets, minify, css, js, less, sass, compass Requires at least: 3.3
-Tested up to: 3.5.1
+Tested up to: 3.5.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-Stable tag: 1.1.4
+Stable tag: 1.2.0

-Use Compass, SASS and LESS to develop your themes and minify your stylesheets and JavaScript simply by installing AssetsMinify.
+Use Compass, SASS, LESS and CoffeeScript (NEW) to develop your themes and minify your stylesheets and JavaScript simply by installing AssetsMinify.

 == Description ==